Cyelk/Poseidon-Autonomous/README.md

 autopilot.py<br />
-Simple CARLA code to spawn desired city, random vehicle in random place in the map (after positioning spectator's viewpoint in the same place) and set the vehicle on a simple autopilot course.
+Simple CARLA code to test the first simulation.
+The code calls to spawn desired city, random vehicle in random place in the map (after positioning spectator's viewpoint in the same place) and set the vehicle on a simple autopilot course.

 camera_popup_autopilot.py<br />
-Videos used to set up Carla and its components as well as run the first Simulation.
+Videos used to set up Carla and its components.
 In Town02, a vehicle is spawned on a random spawn point on the map and the spectator is spawned on top of it.
 A camera is set on the car and a function is implemented where the car can snap a screenshot of what it sees at any given moment on command (Button R on keyboard), image popping up in a new window as it does.
 The car follows along the roads on the map, set on autopilot.<br />
 References:<br />